 Can One Buy Antidepressants Over The Counter?

-The list of MAOI antidepressants, SSRIs, SNRIs, Serotonin Modulators, and Tricyclic Antidepressants contains many drugs that proved effective in treating depression.
+The list of MAOI antidepressants, SSRIs, SNRIs, Serotonin Modulators, and Tricyclic antidepressants contains many drugs that proved effective in treating depression.
 But these cannot be purchased over the counter without a prescription.
 One can buy only natural alternatives to antidepressants such as St. John’s wort, Omega-3 fatty acids, Saffron, SAM-e, Folate, 5-HTP, DHEA, zinc, and other vitamins and minerals without visiting a doctor.
 Although over-the-counter options work well for some people, there are both pros and cons of antidepressants.
 Some can cause adverse neuropsychiatric reactions in patients or can interact with other drugs from the list of SNRIs, SSRIs or MAOIs.

-Some people choose natural antidepressants to avoid the dangerous long term effects of antidepressants.
+Some people choose alternatives to antidepressants to avoid the dangerous long-term effects of antidepressants.
 Others also choose SSRI alternatives to help with antidepressant withdrawal symptoms.
 Herbal antidepressants are readily available over the counter and may not require prescriptions.
-Here is a list of over the counter antidepressants which have shown to be effective in treating some depression symptoms.
+Here is a list of antidepressants OTC which have shown to be effective in treating some depression symptoms.

 St. John’s Wort

 However, it comes with some side effects.
-Among the side effects, it worth mentioning dizziness, dry mouth, constipation, confusion, and gastrointestinal symptoms.
-It should be noted that St. John’s wort can interact with some antidepressants leading to an alarming increase of serotonin.
+Among the side effects, it is worth mentioning dizziness, dry mouth, constipation, confusion, and gastrointestinal symptoms.
+It should be noted that St. John’s wort can interact with some antidepressants leading to an alarming increase in serotonin.

 Omega-3 Fatty Acids